-This tour offers an easy and fantastic way to get to Andalusia from Madrid while discovering some of Spain’s top highlights: the land of Don Quixote and its windmills, Toledo, the city of three cultures, and the amazing culture of the cities of Almagro, Jaén, and Úbeda/Baeza.
-Enjoy fantastic local gastronomy and wine during this 3-day tour that ends in Cordoba, Andalusia, where you will have the chance to discover its famous mosque.
-From Cordoba, you will be able to continue your trip to Granada, Sevilla or Malaga. … Read More
+This tour offers an easy and fantastic way to get to Andalusia from Madrid while discovering some of Spain’s top highlights: a family owned winery, the land of Don Quixote and its windmills and Toledo, the city of three cultures,.
+Enjoy fantastic local gastronomy and wine during this 2-day tour that ends in Cordoba, Andalusia, where you will have the chance to discover its famous mosque.
+The tour is designed to return to Madrid, but you can opt to continue your trip in Andalusia. … Read More

 The southern coast of Spain is filled with amazing beaches and if you don’t know the area well, it can be hard to choose the right one.
 It is also an extremely popular tourist destination so you have to find a good balance of “secluded-ness”, amenities and proximity to civilization, and since this is Wine Tourism Spain, proximity to amazing wine.